csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

     * Patients can press the record button to do the redording.
  * Patients are able to:
     * Patients can find their exercise history on the calender
-    * Patients can set up their microphone, speaker and camera
+    * Patients can check whether their microphone, speaker and camera work or not.
     * Patients can check the blog

 ​